 Koh Samui is an island in the spectacularly beautiful Gulf of Thailand.
-It is a common stop for tourists en route to the neighboring islands of Koh Pha Ngan and Koh Tao as Samui has it’s own international airport.
+It is a common stop for tourists en route to the neighboring islands of Koh Pha Ngan and Koh Tao as Koh Samui has its own international airport.
 And while it’s easy to fly into Koh Samui and then quickly catch a ferry to another island, we would argue that there are plenty of reasons to stay for a few days.

 And while lounging on the beach with an ice-cold cocktail may be your main priority during your trip to Koh Samui, there are quite a few other adventures to be had on the island.
 Check out our list of the 15 top things to do on Koh Samui, Thailand!

 - The Best 15 Things to do in Koh Samui, Thailand

 - 4. Wander Around the Wat Plai Laem Complex

 - 5. Admire the View from Wat Khao Hua Jook

 - 6. Shop at Fisherman’s Village

 - 8. Take a Cooking Class